AdamLee321/react-native-guided-tour/README.md

 };
 ```

-Before defining walkthrough steps for your react elements, you must make them `walkthroughable`.
-The easiest way to do that for built-in react native components, is using the `walkthroughable` HOC.
-Then you must wrap the element with `TourGuideStep`.
+To define steps for your tour, wrap each target component with TourGuideStep and make it “walkthroughable”:

 ```jsx
 import {